relunaclus/CPlusPlusInputAction/README.md

 ## Outcome

-The final result allows for a player to control a basic character using the W, A, S, and D keys on the keyboard.
+The final result allows for a player to control the movement of a basic character.

+The requirements of the task have been met, the input action movement can be used and allows for the player to move.
+Additionally the speed parameter is exposed and can be modified if necessary.

 ---